thehanriver/ESP-Team-Projects/quest-2/report.md

 Thermistor: we used a 1k Ohm value in order to make sure the voltages are in range to read up to -20 C to 105 C and not exceed 3V.
 The reading is plugged into the ADC Pin A3 and uses 5V as source.
 IR range finder: we use ADC Pin A2 to get readings and this uses 5V as source.
 Ultrasonic: we used ADC Pin A4 to get readings and this uses 3V as source.

+For the investigative question, we chose to use the IR rangefinder for thee robot car.
+It is more accurate, less noise, and gets data faster where as the ultrasonic sensor seems to take in less noise and loads the data slower.
+In addition, the minimum range to take values for the IR rangefinder is about 20cm while the ultrasonic sensor has a minimum range to take values of about 40cm.

 ## Self-Assessment

 ### Objective Criteria